piever/PlugAndPlot.jl/docs/src/index.md

 ## Known issues

-- Pressing `Tab` can cause a segmentation fault.
-The issue is being investigate, but for the time being it is recommended to not press `Tab` while using `PlugAndPlot.jl`.
 - Plotting on top of a previous plot (the button `Plot!`) is experimental and can behave strangely in combination with adding keywords or using sliders.